 Day 1 We check in for a late morning flight with Aeroflot, from Heathrow to Moscow, arriving late afternoon, for an onward early evening overnight flight to Ulaanbaatar.
-Dinner and overnight in flight (to be confirmed once schedules are known).
+Dinner and overnight in flight.

 Day 2 On arrival in Ulaanbaatar, we shall be met by our local guide and transferred to our first hotel.
 There should be time for a riverside stroll on the outskirts of the city, to encounter the first of many of the typical birds of this exciting region, such as Booted Eagle, Black-eared Kite, Pacific Swift, Eurasian Hoopoe, Amur Falcon, Azure-winged Magpie, Red-billed Chough, Daurian Jackdaw, Azure Tit, White-crowned Penduline Tit, Citrine Wagtail, Long-tailed Rosefinch and the dapper Daurian Redstart.
 Dinner and overnight in Ulaanbaatar.

 Day 3 We leave the capital and check in for a domestic flight to Khovd in the far west of this immense wild country, where our local team will take us on an interesting four wheel drive journey to our camp, in a virtually uninhabited area, facing a mountain range in one direction, with a semi desert of sand dunes and lakes in the other direction, where we will be based for six nights.
 Dinner and overnight in camp.